JonathanReeve/template-course-website/content/index.md

 ## Getting Started

-Now that we have that, let's get started!
-First, let's set up a couple of accounts:

-2. [Create a GitHub account](https://github.com/signup?user_email=&source=form-home-signup).
-Unless you're already well-established there, **please use your real name (or English name / preferred name, etc) as your username, and add a picture of yourself**.
-3. Use that account to log into [our Zulip chatroom](https://icla2021.zulipchat.com/).
-(Click "sign up," then "sign up with GitHub.")
-4. Introduce yourself to everyone in the chatroom.
-5. Sign up for a user account on [hypothes.is](https://hypothes.is), our annotation platform.
+1. Sign up for a user account on [hypothes.is](https://hypothes.is), our annotation platform.
-6. Download and install *[Anaconda](https://www.anaconda.com/products/individual)*, a Python distribution, which contains a lot of useful data science packages.
+2. Download and install *[Anaconda](https://www.anaconda.com/products/individual)*, a Python distribution, which contains a lot of useful data science packages.

 ## Extra Resources